mantonios107/attrs-fr-embs/README.md

 ### Macroscale analysis

 The macroscale analysis depends on the CelebA dataset available [here](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
-We process this dataset according to the pipeline described in src_face/README.md.
 The raw LFW dataset is used as a sanity check but is not available anymore.
-An aligned version is available [here](https://www.kaggle.com/datasets/jessicali9530/lfw-dataset).
+An aligned version is still available [here](https://www.kaggle.com/datasets/jessicali9530/lfw-dataset).

+The core of the macroscale analysis can be found in the notebook at notebooks/face/experiment_distance_macroscale.ipynb.\
+It relies on preprocessing the CelebA dataset according to the pipeline described in src_face/README.md.

 ### Microscale analysis